 Some women spend their whole lives dreaming of motherhood; Claire Beauchamp was not one of those women.
 There was a time when she’d imagined herself settling down and having children, but her life had gone another way and she couldn’t bring herself to regret the decisions she’d make to get there.

 Aged thirty-seven, she was one of the youngest plastic surgeons practising on London’s exclusive Harley Street.
-True, performing rhinoplasties and breast augmentations mightn’t have had the gravitas of heart surgery, but Claire enjoyed the challenge of helping people chase perfection.
+Performing rhinoplasties and breast augmentations mightn’t have had the gravitas of heart surgery, but Claire enjoyed the challenge of helping people chase perfection.
 Not to mention it allowed her to live a very comfortable life in a terraced house that overlooked a park.

 With a routine that ran like clockwork, a typical day started with a jog, cold pressed juice and scrolling through online medical journals.
 Arriving at her gleaming offices, Claire’s working hours consisted of consultations, surgeries, paperwork and plenty of black coffee in between.
 In the evening she favoured long baths with a bottle of Beaujolais.
 From sun up to sun down everything was ordered and efficient - just how Claire liked it.